cbrummitt/Rocket_token_bot_tutorial/README.md

 ### Write about your business idea in your project channel

-We suggest you **write a brief summary of your business idea in your project channel** (`p-your-project-name`) so that others can give you feedback.
+We suggest you **write a brief summary of your business idea in your project channel** so that others can give you feedback.
 This community of entrepreneurs is a great opportunity to get advice and ideas. :bulb::bulb::sparkles:

+* First, open your channel (such as `#p-urban-farm`) by clicking on it in the blue menu on the left.
-* Copy and paste what you wrote for module 0 of the course.
+* Write a message that briefly summarizes your business idea.
+You can copy and paste what you wrote for module 0 of the course.
 Or share whatever you are comfortable sharing.
 * Highlight what aspects of your business you would like suggestions on (such as the suppliers, or the marketing strategy).

 #### :pushpin: Pinning messages